Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/orc-war-chief.md

 NoteIcon: monster
 BestiaryType: humanoid (orc)
 SourceType: Bestiary
-BookSource: Monster Manual p.
-246, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, The Wild Beyond the Witchlight
+BookSource: "Monster Manual p.
+246, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, The Wild Beyond the Witchlight"
 ---
 # [Orc War Chief](2-Mechanics/CLI/bestiary/humanoid/orc-war-chief.md)
 *Source: Monster Manual p.
 246, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, The Wild Beyond the Witchlight*